tdostilio/e-commerce-order-service/README.md

 The service runs on `http://localhost:3001` with the following endpoints:

-- `POST /api/orders` - Create a product
+- `POST /api/orders` - Create an order
 - `GET /api/orders` - List all orders
-- `GET /api/orders/:id` - Get a single product
+- `GET /api/orders/:id` - Get a single order
-- `PUT /api/orders/:id` - Update a product
+- `PUT /api/orders/:id` - Update an order
-- `DELETE /api/orders/:id` - Delete a product
+- `DELETE /api/orders/:id` - Delete an order

 Documentation is available at `http://localhost:3001/api/docs`